To homepage

 Choi Du Kho

-Dr. Dong-Ju Choi is an experienced interventional cardiologist at Samsung Medical Center with 25+ years of experience specializing in cardiac surgery, heart transplantation, coronary artery surgery, valve repair & replacement surgery, pediatric heart surgery, and robot-assisted heart surgery.
+The doctor is an experienced interventional cardiologist with over 25 years of experience at Samsung Medical Center.
+Specializing in cardiac surgery, the doctor focuses on heart transplantation, coronary artery surgery, valve repair and replacement, pediatric heart surgery, and robot-assisted heart surgery.
+The doctor holds degrees from the University of California, San Diego, and the University of North Carolina, Chapel Hill.

 verified